KevinWMatthews/blog_jekyll/_drafts/concurrency-in-cxx-futures-and-promises.md

 ## Caveats

-TODO verify this!

 Be sure to use the correct types!
-Compilers does not seem to throw an error or warning if incorrect types are passed to a promise or future.
+Futures and promises are implemented using templates, so compilers does not necessarily throw an error or warning if incorrect types are passed to a promise or future.

 For example, setting the value of a promise from a mismatched type can give an unexpected result without warning: